 Tip #5 – Make Hair Trimming Part Of Your Regular Routine

 Type 4 hair can become very dry and coarse, so regular upkeep is essential.
 You can remove stray hairs with clippers after fluffing out the shape with an Afro pick.
 If your hair is short, a number one or two clippers will work best.
 Remember, you can do the simple trimming on your own, but anything beyond that is a risk you don't want to take – leave it to your barber!
-Never underestimate the power of a simple trim to make you look and feel better instantly.
+Never underestimate the power of a simple trim or shape-up at the barbershop to make you look and feel better instantly.

 Tip #6 – Just Say No To Heat